dvdvideo1234/TrackAssemblyTool/readme.md

     8) [Excel 2010] Save as type: "Text (Tab delimited)(*.txt)"
     9) [Excel 2010] Replace it if you must (don't worry you can always generate it again ( points 3) and 4) )
    10) [Excel 2010] It will prompt you that the file you are saving does contain features not compatible with "TAB Delimited" format
-   11) [Excel 2010] Just Click "Yes" and close Excel
+   11) [Excel 2010] Click "Yes" and close Excel
-   12) [Excel 2010] It will want to save it again, so you should click "Don't Save"
+   12) [Excel 2010] It will want you to save it again, so just click "Don't Save"
    13) [Excel 2010] You are good to go
+N: After adding these models, the database can be exported again.
+   This will generate export data, that can be located under "../data/trackassembly/exp/" If you want me to review your custom models/addon, please provide these inserts to me.
+   Whether it is for PIECES, ADDITIONS, PHYSPROPERTIES, these files will be generated with the instance prefix also ( cl_*.txt and sv_*.txt ).
+Please provide me the client side file.

 Q: May I PUT this thing in another third party website ?
 A: No I will not give you my permission to do that...
 Why ...